 I’ve been really obsessing with printable stickers lately since you can print and use them as many times as you want.
 So I started adding a lot of stickers to my shop, both decorative and functional.
 So be sure to give it a look.

-Another one of my favorites is calendar stickers – these will save you so much time when setting up your Future Log or birthday pages.
+Another one of my favorites is calendar stickers – these will save you so much time when setting up your Future Log.

-You can find all kind of stencils on the market at the moment:
+You can find all kinds of stencils on the market at the moment:

 There are also things like circle stencils that can help you to add those gorgeous-looking circle trackers to your Bullet Journal pages.